lyc0826/COMIGHT/README.md

 #### **Create Name Cards**

 - Creates name cards (20 x 10 cm) based on the data in a roster Excel worksheet.
 The names for the seat plates must be in column A of the first worksheet, starting from cell A1.
 One item can be split into two lines within a cell.
-Each name card can accommodate a maximum of 10 Chinese characters or 25 English characters.

-### Browser
+### Web

+#### **Browser**

 - This browser allows you to directly copy entire paragraphs of text from most web pages without having to drag the mouse and hold the Shift key to select and copy.
 Copied text does not contain any markdown symbols or HTML tags.

 - Move the mouse pointer over the text.
 When a light green border appears around the text block, double-click the mouse.
 The border will briefly turn pink, indicating that the text has been copied.
 The "Websites.json" file in the program's folder contains website addresses that are automatically loaded into the browser's dropdown menu upon startup.
 You can edit this file as needed.

+#### **SubConverter**

+- Converts proxy-tunnel subscriptions between different formats, including: Clash, Loon, SS, SSR, Surfboard, Surge, Trojan, and V2Ray.

+  - **It's recommended to use a local SubConverter back-end application (https://github.com/tindy2013/subconverter).
+The path of SubConverter executable file shall be set correctly in the Settings.**